emagine-saas/hll-pyden/README.md

 Both PyDen and PyDen Manager need to be installed on the same host.
 After both apps are installed, the PyDen Manager needs to be configured through the `pyden.conf` file.
 This file contains two stanzas: `download` and `app`.
 The `download` stanza has a single attribute called `url` which is used to specify the location from where Python is downloaded.
 It is not recommended to change this location except in the need to app proxy information.
 If a location other than [www.python.org](https://www.python.org) there will be significant gaps in the functionality of the dashboards.
 The `app` stanza contains two attributes `optimize` and `location`.
 The `location` attribute is the absolute path of the location of the PyDen app and the `optimize` attribute is a boolean which indicates whether or not Python will be built using the `--enable-optimizations` parameter.
 Enabling optimizations will provide significant speed improvements but takes significantly longer to build.

+If you want to edit this project, set DESIRED_LOG_LEVEL in the utils.py to logger.DEBUG.
+If you are just deploying this tool, I suggest leaving this at logging.ERROR.

 # Custom Commands
 There are three primary custom commands that make up the core functionality of PyDen: `createdist`, `createvenv`, and `pip`.
 There are additional suplemental commands that primarily aid in working with the dashboards.